IvanDSM/KingsFieldRE/README.md

 ## HexOffsetFinder
 This tool is a simple single-purpose utility.
 It receives text files with increasingly ordered hexadecimal values (such as the ones in the Notes folder), finds the offsets between the values and prints out a sorted list of them.
 This tool is used to find the size of newly found structures.

+## KFMiniScripts
+KFMiniScripts is a one file Python module with functions relevant to King's Field (II) reverse engineering.
+The objective of this tool is to make it easy to replicate smaller parts of game logic for analytical purposes such as route planning or other kinds of estimations.

 ## KFModTool
 Very early modding tool for King's Field.
 Breaks often, so be careful!